 - We will let you know if we need more information from you. - If we decide that the health care or drug is covered and you followed all the rules for getting it, we will pay for it.
-If you have already paid for the service or drug, we will mail you a check for our share of the cost.
+If you have already paid for the service or drug, we will mail you a check for what you paid.
 If you have not paid for the service or drug yet, we will pay the provider directly.

-Chapter 3, Section B, page 32 explains the rules for getting your services covered.
-Chapter 5, Section A, page 111 explains the rules for getting your Medicare Part D prescription drugs covered.
+Chapter 3, Section B, page 33 explains the rules for getting your services covered.
+Chapter 5, Section A, page 113 explains the rules for getting your Medicare Part D prescription drugs covered.

 - If we decide not to pay for the service or drug, we will send you a letter explaining why not.
-The letter will also explain your rights to make an appeal. - To learn more about coverage decisions, refer to Chapter 9, Section F4, page 187.
+The letter will also explain your rights to make an appeal. - To learn more about coverage decisions, refer to Chapter 9, Section F4, page 186.